dimitri-nicolo/calico/v2.2/usage/calicoctl/configure/etcd.md

 ### Next steps

-Now you are ready to read and configure most aspects of {{site.prodname}}.
+Now you are ready to read and configure most aspects of {{site.tseeprodname}}.
 You can find the full list of commands in the
 [Command Reference]({{site.baseurl}}/{{page.version}}/reference/calicoctl/commands/).